 So if you’re going for a top-of-the-line website on Squarespace, Squaremuse is really the way to go.
 It’s definitely an extra expense, but still far less expensive than hiring a web desginer to create a website of the same caliber.

-Use coupon code SHOTMUSE to get 20% all the awesome Squaremuse Design Kits.
+Click here and use code SHOTMUSE to get 20% all the awesome Squaremuse Design Kits.

 Squarespace Customer Support